dictate-button/dictate-button/README.md

 - Dark and light theme support
 - Event-based API for interaction with your application
 - Built with SolidJS for optimal performance
+- Accessibility is ensured with ARIA attributes, high-contrast mode support, and clear keyboard focus states

 ## Supported tags (by our inject scripts)